The drone technology of the future is tested in UNICEF’s humanitarian air corridor

 – Our vision technology, which makes what we call visual navigation possible, is based on a sensor rig with RGB cameras and IR cameras.
 The cameras deliver a 360-degree picture with depth information of the drone’s surroundings, at a speed of up to 90 images per second.
 The data is filtered in a number of stages and ultimately we get a system that can safely navigate, avoid obstacles and reliably land with extremely high precision, says Maciek Drejak, CTO of Everdrone.

-In October, Everdrone was invited to test drive and show its technology for BBC TV in the drone corridor in Malawi.
+In October, Everdrone was invited by the Swedish drone service company Globhe to test drive and show its technology for BBC TV in the drone corridor in Malawi.
 The drone corridor has been designed on behalf of the UN Children’s Fund, UNICEF, as the country is one of the least developed in the world, ranked 170 out of a total of 188 according to the UN development index, HDI.
 The need to transport medicines and medical equipment is great, at the same time as access to some villages is extremely limited.
 Particularly in the recurring rain periods that often result in flooding.

 – We currently focus exclusively on technology to be applied in healthcare, rescue and humanitarian efforts.
 For the BBC we showed, among other things, how our technology enables start, navigation and landing without GPS, says Mats Sällström.